I provide visual effects services focused on realism, continuity, and shot integrity.

 • removal of distracting background elements

-If a cleanup approach introduces more visual risk than benefit, the recommendation may be to leave the shot unchanged.
+If a cleanup approach introduces more risk than benefit, the recommendation may be to leave the shot untouched.

 Environment Extensions & VFX Shot Completion